Sri Raghavendrar

-Sri Raghavendrar is a 1985 Tamil-language Hindu mythological film directed by S. P. Muthuraman and was produced by Kavithalayaa Productions.
+Sri Raghavendrar is a 1985 Indian Tamil-language Hindu historical film directed by S. P. Muthuraman and produced by Kavithalayaa Productions.
+The film is based on the life of Hindu saint Raghavendra Tirtha.

 The film stars Rajinikanth, portraying the title character, in his 100th film.
 Lakshmi, Vishnuvardhan, Delhi Ganesh and Nizhalgal Ravi play prominent roles.
-The film is based on the life of Hindu saint Raghavendra Tirtha.
 The soundtrack was composed by Ilaiyaraaja and lyrics were written by Vaali.
-The dialogues for the film were written by A. L. Narayanan.
+The dialogue for the film was written by A. L. Narayanan.
+The cinematography was handled by T. S. Vinayagam, while the editing was done by duo R. Vittal and S. B. Mohan.

-The cinematography was handled by T. S. Vinayagam while the editing was handled by the duo R. Vittal and S. B. Mohan.
-The film was released on 1 September 1985 to positive reception with Rajinikanth's performance as a saint was widely praised. received positive reviews from critics.
+The film was released on 1 September 1985 to positive reception, with Rajinikanth's performance as a saint receiving widespread praise, however, performance at the box office was lukewarm.

 Plot

-This film is the life of Raghavendra Tirtha, from Birth till his Mahasamadhi.
+This film features the life of Raghavendra Tirtha, from Birth till his Mahasamadhi.